This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Durability

-Once a transaction has completed, it is recorded to persistent storage (typically, to a hard drive) so that it
+Once a transaction has completed, it is recorded to persistent storage (typically, to a hard drive) so that even in

-isn’t lost, even in the case of a system failure.
+the case of a system failure, that transaction isn’t lost.

 These four properties taken together form the acronym ACID, and it’s one of the defining properties of just about